 By Maria Angela Franceschini and Ippeita Dan

-With this award, the Society for functional Near Infrared Spectroscopy would like to honor a member for its outstanding service to our community.
+We have established a new Society award, the SfNIRS Community Award.
+With this award, the SfNIRS would like to honor a member for its outstanding service to our community.
 Such service could be in various fields of our community, including:

 - Educating community members

 Nominations for this award are now open.
 Do not miss the occasion to nominate our well deserving members.
 The deadline for the community award nomination is July 15th.
 Instructions at https://fnirs2022.fnirs.org/awards/community-award.
 The award will be presented at the bi-annual SfNIRS conference.